LoaiMB/Smart_Attendance/README.md

 ### Data Collection

 To start, run the `collect.py` script.
 This script employs the MediaPipe face detection model to identify faces in frames, which are then cropped and organized into separate folders per individual.
 This dataset will serve as the basis for training the face recognition model.
+Note: Remember to add your employee names to the list variable named "employee_names".

 ### Model Training